 See the Cast of ’21 Jump Street’ Then and Now

 Then: Having held a rather impressive resume already as a child actor, Holly Robinson Peete (at the time Holly Robinson) played Officer Judy Hoffs for 44 episodes.
 Apprently, she not only acted in the series but also sang the opening theme, 'JUMP!!,' along with backing vocals by Johnny Depp and Peter DeLuise.
+Who knew?

 Now: After his stint on '21 Jump Street' met it's conclusion, DeLuise found success in shows such as 'SeaQuest 2032.'
 However, it wasn't until he began directing television that he found his way.
 Throughout the late '90s and 2000s, DeLuise -- who is the son of Dom DeLuise and the brother of actor Michael DeLuise -- directed everything from the 'Stargate' television shows to kid's shows like 'Level Up.'
 And along with some others on our list, he reprised his role for the '21 Jump Street' film.